 Average budget for a road trip in Australia

-Your road trip budget will depend on several factors such as the number of kilometres you plan to travel a month and the places where you are planning to visit (gasoline will be more expensive in remote areas).
+Your road trip budget will depend on several factors such as the number of kilometres you travel a month and the places you are visiting.
+Remember, gasoline will be more expensive in remote areas.